In the building commonly referred to as Tyler Place, Human Resources is located at 314B Tyler Avenue on the 2nd floor.

 Can I mail/email an application or resume to the Department of Human Resources or the hiring department?

-Only applications and/or resumes submitted online will be considered for career opportunities.
+No, only applications and resumes submitted online and tied to a posting will be considered for career opportunities.
 Unsolicited applications/resumes for unspecified positions are not accepted.

 Founded in 1910 as the State Normal and Industrial School for Women, now known as Radford University or RU is a public university and located on a 204-acre campus.
 RU enrolls 10,000+ students with a focus on 76 Bachelor programs, 27 Master programs and 6 Doctoral programs.
 RU has received national recognition for its undergraduate, graduate programs and their sustainability initiatives.
 RU is a division I member of the NCAA and the Big South Conference and compete in 16 men and women varsity programs.
 Our main campus is located in Radford, VA with operations in Abington, VA at Southwest Virginia Higher Education Center; in Roanoke, VA at Roanoke Higher Education Center and Radford University Carilion.

 For day 1 arrival, we ask that you park in the HR visitor spot.
 The HR building entrance is between Moe’s and Subway.
 Take the elevator to the second floor and the HR office is the first door on the right.

-During day 1 orientation, our Benefits Administrator will review your benefit package in full detail providing information about health, dental, vision, monthly cost, when to make an election, effective date, leave balances, etc. You can review further details on our website to prepare questions during benefit orientation.
+During New Hire Orientation, our Benefits Team will review your benefit package in full detail providing information about health, dental, vision, monthly cost, when to make an election, effective date, leave balances, etc. You can review further details on our website to prepare questions during benefit orientation.

 OneCard/Parking Services office in Heth Hall is where you will obtain your Radford University OneCard and parking permit.
 The OneCard is your Radford University identification card and can be used for many purposes, such as building access or dining dollars.
 Please review the links below for further information on your OneCard and parking permit: